 What we’re doing

-- We have been holding weekly departmental Diversity, Equity and Inclusion (DEI) meetings (if you’d like to participate please contact David Farnham.)
+- We have been holding weekly departmental Diversity, Equity, and Inclusion (DEI) meetings (if you’d like to participate please contact Wu Sun.)

 - We are working to improve our search and hiring practices with the help and consultation of Dr. Stephanie Goodwin, consultant and founder of Incluxion Works, Inc.